LacunaSoftware/SignerSamples/java/README.md

 	objectMapper.setSerializationInclusion(JsonInclude.Include.NON_NULL);
 	String Json = objectMapper.writeValueAsString(request);
 ```
+>We have two specific methods, `signerClient.getGson()` and `signerClient.getJackson()`, to access a instance of Gson or Jackson directly from our library.
+>They are already took care of the proper configuration to deserialize OffsetDateOfTime and serialize/deserialize NULL fields to `GET`/` POST`.
+>If you want to see what you need to do to setup your deserializer, please, visit our [Java Libray](https://github.com/LacunaSoftware/SignerJavaClient/blob/8b7a536c6758967189d9293ef63a40ebce3ddae1/src/main/java/com/lacunasoftware/signer/javaclient/RestClient.java#L369-L412):

 If your project uses another tool for dependency resolution (e.g. Ivy), please visit the
 [package page on BinTray](https://bintray.com/lacunasoftware/maven/signer-client) and click on